torque/mpv-progressbar/readme.md

 ### progressbar

-`progressbar.lua` is a script for [mpv][mpv] that provides a small, unintrusive progress bar that persists at the bottom of the video window.
-It takes up two pixels vertically, and the width of the window
+`progressbar.lua` is a script for [mpv][mpv] that provides a small, unintrusive progress bar that persists at the bottom of the video window by default, though it can be configured to be hidden.
-horizontally:

 ![Normal view][normal]